 Colleagues, department heads, staff, or members of the community who are familiar with the nominee's work are encouraged to submit nomination letters.
 You can resubmit an updated nomination letter for a previous year's nominee.

 Nominations for the Award

-- A certificate will be presented to the selected individuals either at the annual meeting of the CALS Dean or during another appropriate ceremony organized to recognize the accomplishments of the college's faculty.
+- A certificate will be presented to the selected individual(s) either at the annual meeting of the college's dean or during another appropriate ceremony organized to recognize the accomplishments of the college's faculty.

 - If not selected during the first year of consideration, each nominee will be considered by the award committee for two additional years.